chifflier/mind-your-languages/C.md

 ### Function calls and arguments

-The expressions passed as arguments of a function call are evaluated in an undefined order.
+The expressions passed as arguments of a function call are evaluated in an unspecified order.

 Example 1:
 ```c